amindeed/Gmail-AutoResponder/worklog.md

 <!-- ----------------------------------------------------------------------- -->

+## 2020-05-08
+- **Exploring :** On page/webapp URL load, a backend flag value would be checked first.
+Depending on the value of this flag, the app would decide whether to load the form to view/update the settings (i.e. app already initialized), or call `appinit()` backend function (i.e. first time run).
+- **Things to consider :** As previously tested, loading dynamic HTML content into the frontend seems to require backend functions to return HTML code through [`HtmlService.createTemplateFromFile()`](https://developers.google.com/apps-script/reference/html/html-template) (i.e. templated HTML) instead of [`HtmlService.createHtmlOutput()`](https://developers.google.com/apps-script/reference/html/html-output).

 ## 2020-05-07
 - Relying on a `GET` parameter value, `WebAppURL?reset=true` for instance, is not safe because the URL is kept with it's parameters, so if the page gets reloaded the application will be reset again!